Sahithidurgaraju/automated-data-cleaning/README.md

 ## MySQL Connection Note

-To connect MySQL successfully:
+-To connect MySQL successfully:

-The pipeline uses PyMySQL driver, which requires the cryptography package for secure authentication plugins.
+-The pipeline uses PyMySQL driver, which requires the cryptography package for secure authentication plugins.

-If cryptography is missing, MySQL connection fails.
+-If cryptography is missing, MySQL connection fails.

-Installing it ensures secure connectivity and avoids auth runtime errors.
+-Installing it ensures secure connectivity and avoids auth runtime errors.

 ## Automatic Artifact Management: